What is Bitcoin?

 How Many Bitcoins Are Actually in Circulation?

-Only a maximum of 21 million bitcoins can ever exist, of which 19.2 million are in circulation and held by members of the Bitcoin community and investors.
-Currently, the market capitalization exceeds $370 billion.
-The consensus is that one bitcoin will be worth more than $50,000 by 2023.
-Here you can find the most recent Bitcoin price.
+Only a maximum of 21 million tokens can ever exist, of which 19.2 million are in circulation and held by Bitcoin community members and investors.

 What is Bitcoin Halving?